 Counseling Employees About Workplace Issues

-Employment lawyers are best known for representing employees who have discrimination, retaliation, and other similar claims.
+Our New Jersey employment lawyers are perhaps best known for representing employees who have discrimination, harassment, retaliation, and other similar legal claims.
 But that’s not all we do.
 Rather, a substantial portion of our work is to help employees handle workplace problems before they develop into legal disputes.
 For example, we:

 - Assist clients who are negotiating employment contracts;